okmarq/news-parsing-service/README.md

 `docker-compose up -d`

 visit the project on your browser
-`localhost:8000`
+`localhost:9000`

 see containers
 `docker-compose ps`

 access the news service container
-`docker exec -it news-parsing-service-symfony-1 bash`
+`docker exec -it news_parsing_service-server bash`

-install composer if it says command not found `composer install`

-note: if symfony cli is not installed, use `php bin/console` instead

-execute the migrations
-`php bin/console doctrine:migrations:migrate`

 consume messages
-`php bin/console messenger:consume async -vv`
+`symfony console messenger:consume async -vv`

+open a new cli in docker to parse news via cli
+`docker exec -it news_parsing_service-server bash`

 parse news via cli
-`php bin/console app:parse-news`
+`symfony console app:parse-news`

 visit the rabbit mq dashboard on the web to view jobs

 look into rabbit mq
-`docker exec -it news-parsing-service-rabbitmq-1 bash` [`rabbitmqctl  list_queues`]
+`docker exec -it rabbitmq bash`
+[`rabbitmqctl  list_queues`]